Algebraic bounds for heterogeneous site percolation on directed and undirected graphs: Finite graph bounds

 \end{theorem}

-\begin{proof} From the weighted adjacency matrix $A_p$ [see Eq.\ (\ref{eq:Ap})] and the spectral radius $\rho(A_p)$, identify $\xi_R$ as the right Perron-Frobenius vector which satisfies $A_p\xi_R=\rho(A)\xi_R$ and has height ratio $\gamma_R\equiv \gamma(\xi_R)$ [Eq.~(\ref{eq:ratio})].
-Consider the alternative definition (\ref{eq:chi-v-alt}) of the susceptibility $\chi_v$ as a sum of connectivities.
+\begin{proof} Consider the alternative definition (\ref{eq:chi-v-alt}) of the susceptibility $\chi_v$ as a sum of connectivities.
 Any given site $u$ is in the out-cluster of $v$ iff there is an open path leading from $v$ to $u$.
 The corresponding probability can be estimated using the union bound, with sum of probabilities over self-avoiding paths upper-bounded by matrix elements of powers of the matrix $A_p$.
 Namely, the upper bound for the susceptibility $\chi_\mathrm{out}(v)$ reads: